gmarmstrong/gateway/README.md

 # gateway

+**NOTE:** This is a continuation of, but to be confused with, [weatherapi-gateway](https://github.com/gmarmstrong/weatherapi-gateway).

 Docker image for a simple API gateway implemented as an nginx reverse proxy.

 **This project is for educational purposes only.** Do not use in production.
 For